Unsafe Goods Notices – current bans

 - Pistol crossbows

-This notice came into force on 24 January 2013 for a period of 18 months.
+This notice came into force on 24 July 2014 for an indefinite period.

-This notice came into force on 22 November 2012 for a period of 18 months.
+This notice came into force on 22 May 2014 for an indefinite period.

 - a single ladder, with or without a stand-off